Taking Chances: Background

-On 24 August 2007, Dion's official website announced that the singer will release her new English-language album Taking Chances on 12 November 2007 in Europe and 13 November 2007 in North America.
-The album was also scheduled for release in Japan on 7 November 2007 and in Australia and New Zealand on 10 November 2007.
+On 24 August 2007, Dion's official website announced that she would release her new English‑language album, Taking Chances, on 12 November 2007 in Europe and 13 November 2007 in North America.
+The album was also scheduled for release in Japan on 7 November 2007, and in Australia and New Zealand on 10 November 2007.
 Dion said about Taking Chances: "I think it represents a positive evolution in my career.
 I'm feeling strong, maybe a little gutsier than in the past, and just as passionate about music and life as I ever was".
-On 2 September 2007, album's cover became available for TeamCeline members.
-However, six days later, Columbia Records has made small changes to the Taking Chances cover.
-The first single form the album, "Taking Chances" was sent to radio stations on 10 September 2007 and the video of Dion recording the song in the studio was posted on Amazon.com.
-On 12 September 2007, Columbia Records informed in a press release that "Taking Chances" was written by Kara DioGuardi and Eurythmics' David A. Stewart, and produced by the Grammy Award–winner John Shanks, and that the album will be followed by the Taking Chances World Tour in 2008 and 2009.
-The music video for the first single was filmed on 17 September 2007 in several different locations in the Las Vegas area and directed by Paul Boyd.
-The video became available for TeamCeline members on 16 October 2007 and later premiered on television.
+On 2 September 2007, the album's cover became available to TeamCeline members.
+Six days later, Columbia Records made small changes to the Taking Chances cover.

+The first single from the album, "Taking Chances", was sent to radio stations on 10 September 2007, and a video showing Dion recording the song in the studio was posted on Amazon.com.
+On 12 September 2007, Columbia Records stated in a press release that "Taking Chances" was written by Kara DioGuardi and Eurythmics' Dave Stewart, produced by Grammy Award–winner John Shanks, and that the album would be supported by the Taking Chances World Tour in 2008 and 2009.
+The music video for the first single was filmed on 17 September 2007 in several locations in the Las Vegas area and directed by Paul Boyd.
+The video became available to TeamCeline members on 16 October 2007, and later premiered on television.

 Content

-The album was recorded mainly over a three-week period in July 2007 at Palm Studios in Las Vegas.
-Dion collaborated with a group of well-known songwriters and producers including: Linda Perry, Eurythmics' David A. Stewart, ex-Evanescence member Ben Moody, Ne-Yo, John Shanks, Kara DioGuardi, Kristian Lundin, Anders Bagge, Peer Åström, Aldo Nova, Tricky Stewart and Christopher Neil.
-One of Dion's favorite songs on the album is "That's Just the Woman in Me" written by Kimberley Rew, ex-member of Katrina and the Waves.
-"That's Just the Woman in Me" was offered to Dion fifteen years ago but it wasn't until she began working on her new album that she knew the song perfectly suited this new phase of her artistic development.
+The album was recorded mainly over a three‑week period in July 2007 at Palm Studios in Las Vegas.
+Dion worked with a group of well-known songwriters and producers, including Linda Perry, Eurythmics' Dave Stewart, former Evanescence member Ben Moody, Ne-Yo, John Shanks, Kara DioGuardi, Kristian Lundin, Anders Bagge, Peer Åström, Aldo Nova, Tricky Stewart, and Christopher Neil.
+One of Dion's favorite songs on the album is "That's Just the Woman in Me", written by Kimberley Rew, a former member of Katrina and the Waves.
+The song had been offered to Dion 15 years earlier, but she felt it suited her artistic direction only when she began working on the new album.
 Dion said: "I think this album represents a positive evolution in my career.
-As time goes by, and we have more experiences in life, it's easier to get in touch with our innermost feelings....to know more about what we really want, how we really feel".
-Other covers on the album include: Heart's "Alone", Platinum Weird's "Taking Chances", Linda Perry's "New Dawn" and Tim Christensen's "Right Next to the Right One".
+As time goes by, and we have more experiences in life, it's easier to get in touch with our innermost feelings... to know more about what we really want, how we really feel".
+Other covers on the album include Heart's "Alone", Platinum Weird's "Taking Chances", Linda Perry's "New Dawn", and Tim Christensen's "Right Next to the Right One".